 For more information about what paper products you can and can’t put on the curb, read 5 Things You Shouldn’t Dispose Of In Paper Trash.

-Are they Recyclable?
+Are Paper Towels Recyclable?

 Are Paper Towels Biodegradable?

-What about the Cardboard Tubes?
+What About the Cardboard Tubes?

-If you find you must buy paper towels, then opt for the unbleached paper towels made from 100 percent recycled paper.
-At least these towels can be disposed of in the compost pile and they didn’t cut down any trees to get to your supermarket shelves.
+If you find you must buy paper towels, opt for unbleached paper towels made from 100 percent recycled paper.
+You can dispose of them in your compost and they didn’t cut down any trees to get to your supermarket shelves.

-2. Use Cloth Towels
+2. Switch to Cloth Towels

 3. Give Newspaper a Second Life